Voilett-Roze/asus/User-scripts.md

 ### services-start
-After all other system services have been started at boot.
-This is the best place to stop one of these services, and restart it with a different configuration, for example (be aware that any time the service gets manually restarted it will revert back to the original setup however).
+Called after all other system services have been started at boot.
+This is the best place to stop one of these services and restart it with a different configuration, for example.
+(But be aware that anytime the service gets manually restarted it will revert back to the original setup.)

 ### services-stop
-Before all system services are stopped, usually on a reboot.
+Called before all system services are stopped, usually on a reboot.

 ### wan-start
-When the WAN interface just came up.
-Good place to put scripts that depend on the WAN interface (for example, to update an IPv6 tunnel, or a dynamic DNS).

-NOTE: Internet connection is unlikely to be active when this script is run.
-Add a `sleep` line to delay running until connection complete, or loop until your command succeeds.
+Called after the WAN interface came up.
+Good place to put scripts that depend on the WAN interface (for example, to update an IPv6 tunnel, or a dynamic DNS service).
+The Internet connection is unlikely to be active when this script is run.
+Add a `sleep` line to delay running until the connection is complete, or loop until your command succeeds.

 ### firewall-start
-The firewall just got started, and filtering rules have been applied.
-This is where you will usually put your own custom rules in the filter table (but NOT the nat table).
-Script receives wan interface name (e.g. ppp0) as first parameter.
+Called after the firewall got started and filtering rules have been applied.
+This is where you will usually put your own custom rules in the filter table (but _not_ the NAT table).
+The script receives the WAN interface name (e.g. `ppp0`) as an argument which can be used in the script using `$1`.

 ### nat-start
-NAT rules (i.e. port forwards and such) have been applied to the NAT table.
+Called after NAT rules (i.e. port forwards and such) have been applied to the NAT table.
 This is where you will want to put your own NAT table custom rules.
 For example, a port forward that only allows connections coming from a specific IP.

 ### init-start
-Right after JFFS just got mounted, and before any of the services get start.
+Called right after JFFS got mounted, and before any of the services get started.
 This is the earliest part of the boot process where you can insert something.

 ### pre-mount
-Just before a partition gets mounted.
-This is run in a blocking call and will block the mounting of the  partition for which it is invoked till its execution is complete.
-This is done so that it can be used for things like running e2fsck on the partition before mounting.
-This script is also passed the device path (e.g. /dev/sda1) being mounted as an argument which can be used in the script using $1.
+Called just before a partition gets mounted.
+This is run in a blocking call and will block the mounting of the partition for which it is invoked until its execution is complete.
+This is done so that it can be used for things like running `e2fsck` on the partition before mounting.
+This script is passed the device path being mounted (e.g. `/dev/sda1`) as an argument which can be used in the script using `$1`.

 ### post-mount
-Just after a partition got mounted.  $1 is a path where partition has been mounted (e.g. /tmp/mnt/OPT).
+Called just after a partition got mounted.
+The script is passed the mount point (the filesystem path where the partition was mounted, e.g. `/tmp/mnt/OPT`) as an argument which can be used in the script using `$1`.

 ### unmount
-Just before unmounting a partition.
-This is a blocking script, so be careful with it.
-The mount point is passed as an argument to the script.
+Called just before unmounting a partition.
+Like pre-mount, this is a blocking script, so be careful with it.
+The script is passed the mount point as an argument which can be used in the script using `$1`.

 ### dhcpc-event
 Called whenever a DHCP event occurs on the WAN interface.
-The type of event is passed as an argument; possible event types in the version of `udhcpc` in ASUSWRT are `deconfig` (when udhcpc starts and when a lease is lost), `bound` (when a lease and new IP address is acquired), and `renew` (when a lease is renewed, but the IP did not change).
+The type of event is passed as an argument which can be used in the script using `$1`; possible event types in the version of `udhcpc` in ASUSWRT are `deconfig` (when udhcpc starts and when a lease is lost), `bound` (when a lease and new IP address are acquired), and `renew` (when a lease is renewed, but the IP did not change).

 ### openvpn-event
 Called whenever an OpenVPN server gets started/stopped, or an OpenVPN client connects to a remote server.
 Uses the same syntax/parameters as the "up" and "down" scripts in OpenVPN.

 ### ddns-start
-Script called at the end of a DDNS update process.
+Called at the end of a DDNS update process.
 This script is also called when setting the DDNS type to "Custom".
-The script gets passed the WAN IP as an argument.
+The script gets passed the WAN IP as an argument, which can be used in the script using `$1`.
 When handling a "Custom" DDNS, this script is also responsible for reporting the success or failure of the update process.
 See the [Custom DDNS](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-DDNS) section for more information.

 ### update-notification
-Script called when the scheduled new firmware version availability check detects there's a new firmware available for download.
+Called when the scheduled new firmware version availability check detects there's a new firmware available for download.
 See [update notification example](https://github.com/RMerl/asuswrt-merlin/wiki/update-notification-example) for more info.

 ## Postconf scripts
-Note that in addition to these, you can also use the numerous postconf scripts supported by the firmware, which allows you to execute a script between the moment a service's config file is generated and the service is about to be executed.
+Note that in addition to these, you can also use the numerous postconf scripts supported by the firmware, which allow you to execute a script between the moment a service's config file is generated and the service is about to be executed.
 See the [Postconf scripts](https://github.com/RMerl/asuswrt-merlin/wiki/Custom-config-files#postconf-scripts) section for more information.

 ## Creating scripts